Implicit theories of intelligence: Response to challenge

 Individuals who believe they have the ability to grow and add to their knowledge gladly accept challenges that can aid in growth towards mastery.
 Individuals who believe their abilities are fixed will also accept and persist through challenges as long as they feel they will succeed and their abilities will not be questioned.
 However, when these individuals lack confidence in their abilities, they will avoid, procrastinate, or possibly cheat in challenging situations that might make them appear incompetent.
 These behaviors can lead to a sense of learned helplessness and stymied intellectual growth.

+Research also suggests that the theories of intelligence are predictors of one's affective states when responding to challenges.
+Individuals with an incremental theory mindset are associated with positive emotions such as hope, pride, and enjoyment, which encourage persistence and direct engagement with challenges.
+Whereas individuals with an entity mindset are associated with negative emotions such as anger, shame, anxiety, likely leading to demotivation and avoidance behaviors.

 Attribution of failure

 Attribution of failure and coping with that failure are highly related to mindset.
 Individuals who subscribe to an incremental view will attribute a failure to not yet having learned something, looking at something from the incorrect perspective, or not working hard enough.
 All of these problems can be corrected through effort, leading incrementalist individuals to continually seek any situation that will intellectually better themselves.
 Also they are more likely to engage in remedial action to correct mistakes if necessary.
 Those with fixed intelligence views attribute failure to their own lack of ability.